 These women had put the King’s soul in danger and now they were going to pay!

 The mob threw urine and rocks at the sisters.
-They threatened to lynch them; the pair barely getting away.
+They threatened to lynch them and the pair barely got away.

 With two sisters dead and one locked in a convent…things weren’t exactly peachy for the de Mailley sisters.

 Diane managed to survive as a mistress for a few months longer, before King Louis grew tired of her.

 History has been rough on the de Mailly sisters.

 Remembered as wanton whores, or just not remembered at all – I kinda feel like these ladies got the short shrift.